tinoduong/barchart/README.md

                   is in stacked mode.
 For each series in the data being passed in, we can specify the bar color

+mbarchart-legend : the container for the legend.
+The legend is positioned absolutely, so use top, right, left, etc
+                   to position it in the desired spot series-box       : the box representing each data series.
+The number of these boxes should match the number of data series you passed in mbarchart-legend-label : main label for the legend

 Options:

 This mbarchart was built to be data agnostic, meaning that the data it displays